 Photo of ribbon cutting for new transfer center on 10/24/2012

 Maritime Metro Transit is a division of the Department of Public Infrastructure.
-The Transit Manager reports to the Director of Public Works / City Engineer involving all City related matters and to the Public Infrastructure Committee of the City of Manitowoc, which is the assigned standing committee for transit policy.
+The Transit Manager reports to the Director of Public Infrastructure / City Engineer involving all City related matters and to the Public Infrastructure Committee of the City of Manitowoc, which is the assigned standing committee for transit policy.
 Ultimately, the final decision on transit matters rests with the Mayor and Manitowoc City Council.

 The transit system currently staffs 17 bus drivers (11 full-time and 6 part-time), as well as one full-time route supervisor and two part-time clerks.
 The transit system is directly overseen by the Transit Manager.
 The transit system also has two full-time mechanics that are overseen by the Fleet Manager, whose time is pro-rated between Maritime Metro Transit and the Department of Public Infrastructure.

 Ridership totals include fixed-route passenger totals for each demographic as well as transfers.
 Totals do not include paratransit rides.
 Ridership peaked in 1983 at 401,925 rides.
 Recent ridership totals were:

 - 2016 - 318,691 rides